The Doctor: Development

 When Hartnell left the programme after three years due to ill health, the role was handed over to character actor Patrick Troughton.
-As of May 2025, official television productions have depicted fourteen distinct incarnations of the Doctor.The War Doctor was introduced in "The Name of the Doctor" and follows Paul McGann's "Eighth Doctor" and precedes Christopher Eccleston's "Ninth Doctor" within the show's internal chronology.
+As of May 2025, official television productions have depicted seventeen distinct incarnations of the Doctor, including two retroactively inserted past Doctors.
 The longest-lasting on-screen incarnation is the Fourth Doctor, played by Tom Baker for seven years.
 Within the narrative, these changes were explained as regeneration, a biological process which heals a Time Lord when their incarnation is about to die.
 Consequently, the Time Lord is given a wholly new body.
 In The Deadly Assassin, the concept of a regeneration limit is introduced, giving Time Lords a fixed number of twelve regenerations, meaning that every Time Lord had a total of thirteen incarnations including the original.
 The plot of "The Time of the Doctor" involves the Doctor receiving a new cycle of regenerations from the Time Lords before his expected demise, triggering the regeneration into the Twelfth Doctor, played by Peter Capaldi.

 The origins of the programme were explored in the docudrama An Adventure in Space and Time as part of the 50th-anniversary celebrations of Doctor Who, which starred David Bradley as William Hartnell.